salt-die/truth_tables/README.md

 └───┴───┴───┴───────────────────────────────────────────┘
 ```

-Two `TruthTables` are equal if they have the same variables and the same truth values (not necessarily the same propositions).
+Two truth tables are equal if they have the same variables and the same truth values (not necessarily the same propositions).

 ```py
 >>> TruthTable('p -> q') == TruthTable('~p or q')